egreiner/IegTools.FluentPollster/README.md

 ## Why another polling library?
 I found that FluentScheduler didn't meet my requirements.
-I had some ideas and well it's less than 500 loc at the moment, so thats nothing.
+I had some ideas and well it's less than 500 loc at the moment, so that's nothing.
 Hey and it's fun.